-- Purpose: Fulfilling the requirements of 29 CFR 1910.134 Appendix D. - Objective - The Aircorps Aviation objective is to control the exposure to harmful air that may cause death, disease, or irritation caused by inhalation of harmful dust, fumes, sprays, mist, fog, smoke, vapors, or gasses. - Our main employee exposure is Hexavalent Chromium in the paint department and welding department. - Air was monitored during employee welding operations and paint operations; the result was below the action level on two occasions, seven days apart.
-Dust generated in the production area and welding fumes are not considered significant. - Scope - The Responsibility, Selection, Use, Maintenance and Care of respirators.
-This program pertains to mandatory use of respirators.
+- Purpose: Fulfilling the requirements of 29 CFR 1910.134 Appendix D. - Objective: The AirCorps Aviation objective is to control the exposure to harmful air that may cause death, disease, or irritation caused by inhalation of harmful dust, fumes, sprays, mist, fog, smoke, vapors or gases. - Scope: The Responsibility, Selection, Use, Maintenance and Care of respirators.
+This program pertains to voluntary use of respirators.
+Respirators can be worn voluntarily by an employee.
 Workplace areas where the PEL is exceeded mandatory use will be required.